Zitterbewegung and a formulation for quantum mechanics

 \section{Abstract}

-In this short note, we try to show that inside a vortex like region, like a black hole one cane observe superluminosity which yields some interesting results.
+In this short note, we try to show that inside a vortex like region, like a black hole one can observe superluminosity which yields some interesting results.
 Also, we consider the zitterbewegung fluctuations to obtain an interpretation of quantum mechanics.
 We argue that this gives us a method to extract dark energy.